Shirley knew straight away that study was important in her line of work.

 When considering the disruption likely to affect the supply chain and logistics sector, Shirley sees her role in procurement as evolving and becoming critical to the success of the company she works for.
-Having a masters degree will equip her to meet these challenges head-on by making informed, strategic decisions about increasingly important areas such as sustainability and corporate responsibility.
+Having a masters degree in logistics management will equip her to meet these challenges head-on by making informed, strategic decisions about increasingly important areas such as sustainability and corporate responsibility.

 “Social and environmental sustainability has become increasingly important in procurement.
 My role will become pivotal in implementing this strategy across functions and the entire supply chain.